Thomas Lever: Life

-He was from Little Lever, Lancashire.
+Thomas Lever was from Little Lever, Lancashire.
 He graduated B.A. at St. John's College, Cambridge in 1541–2, became a Fellow there in 1543, and graduated M.A. in 1545.
 From 1547 he was a leader in his college, with Roger Hutchinson, in discussion of the mass and transubstantiation, disquieting the Master William Bill.
 He preached before Edward VI in 1550, and was himself Master of St. John's from 1551 to 1553.

-He left England for exile in Zurich in 1553, where he forged a good relationship with Heinrich Bullinger.
+He left England for exile in Zurich in 1553 on the accession of Mary I of England, where he forged a good relationship with Heinrich Bullinger.
 He also went to Geneva, and heard Jean Calvin lecture.
 He worked for a compromise at Frankfurt in the debate on the Prayer Book, where John Knox and Richard Cox held opposed views, on a committee with Knox, William Whittingham, and Thomas Parry.
 Knox left, and Lever became chief pastor.
 He was then asked by an English exile group at Wesel to lead them, and he took this congregation of about 100, working people mostly, to Aarau.

 On returning to England, he was Rector and Archdeacon of Coventry from 1559.
 After later troubles with the church authorities, the Earl of Leicester gave him a position as Master of Sherburn Hospital.
+On his death in July 1577, he was buried within the alter area of the hospital chapel; he was succeeded as master by his brother Ralph Lever.